Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 “Yeah, really.
 Go watch ‘em in the park one day.
 Most gaoian *‘cousins’* are, like, chaste-ish romantic life partners.
 But they don’t try and be *everything* to each other.
 That’s where Humans fuck it up, you pick one person and lay *all* your wants and hopes on them.
 And it’s funny, because you *know* there are all different kinds of love, but you don’t act on that.”

 He was watching her with a drunkenly attentive expression, so she elaborated.
 “Different kinds of love, you know?
-It’s *weird* that English has only one word for it all, ‘cuz, like, there’s…” she started counting on her fingers. *“Akak,* that’s romantic love. *Fesh,* that’s love between close family, *Arrak* for love for close friends, *Tooib* is playful, no-strings-attached, carefree love---kinda frowned on by the authorities, but they can’t stamp it out—*Hen* for love of nation and higher ideal, *Susuk* is love for self---y’know, healthy self-respect and valuing yourself, not narcissism…”
+It’s *weird* that English has only one word for it all, ‘cuz, like, there’s…” she started counting on her fingers. *“Akak,* that’s romantic love. *Fesh,* that’s love between close family, *Arrak* for love for close friends, *Tooib* is playful, no-strings-attached, carefree love - kinda frowned on by the authorities, but they can’t stamp it out—*Hen* for love of nation and higher ideal, *Susuk* is love for self - y’know, healthy self-respect and valuing yourself, not narcissism…”

 “Wait, wait, wait…” he waved her to stop.
 “The *Robalin Supremacy* has more words for love than we do?”